California Labor Laws Guide

 California overtime laws

-For all nonexempt employees, overtime in California constitutes any additional hours worked over the limit of 8 hours in a workday, 40 hours inside a workweek, or six days in a workweek.
+For all nonexempt employees, overtime in California refers to any additional hours worked beyond the limits of 8 hours in a workday, 40 hours in a workweek, or 6 days in a workweek.

-The employer is required to pay the employee's overtime work at the following rates:
+The employer is required to pay the employee for overtime work at the following rates:

-Under California legislation, all overtime hours must be paid, whether authorized or not.
+Under California law, all overtime hours mustbe paid, regardless of whether they’re authorized or not.

-This is the case because the law holds that the employer is responsible for keeping track of all overtime hours worked, and should be aware of the employee's activities.
+This is the case because the law holds that the employer is responsible for tracking all overtime hours worked and should be aware of the employee’s activities.

 However, the employee is prohibited from undertaking unauthorized overtime work, hiding this information from the employer, and then claiming recovery.